 - ABY (A or B) boxes: Split your signal for two amp setups or effects chains.

-- Modulation pedal interactions: Combine different modulation effects for complex textures.
+- Modulation-pedal interactions: Combine modulation effects for complex textures.

 - Delay and reverb interplay: Create spacious, ethereal, or rhythmic soundscapes.